NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          | - **U**: 7, 9, or 10
          | - **Lopsided U**: 6, 7, 8, 9, or 10
   .. [#] BoreholesOrTrenches/Count autosized per TODO.
-  .. [#] BoreholesOrTrenches/Length must be between 79 ft and 500 ft.
+  .. [#] | BoreholesOrTrenches/Length must be between 79 ft and 500 ft.
+         | To permit interpolation, each borefield configuration in the library has g-function values corresponding to heights of 24, 48, 96, 192, and 384 m.
+         | BoreholesOrTrenches/Length therefore has a minimum of 24 m (or 79 ft).
+         | BoreholesOrTrenches/Length, on the other hand, has a maximum of 500 ft; bore depths exceeding this value are unlikely to be used in residential applications.
   .. [#] BoreholesOrTrenches/Length autosized per TODO.
   .. [#] Grout/Type choices are "standard" or "thermally enhanced".
   .. [#] | If Grout/Conductivity not provided, defaults based on Grout/Type: